 wp_ because it’s the main site and ends up being affecting the entire database).

-Alternatively, you may specify the URL instead of site prefix:
+--url instead of site prefix:

 wp search-replace oldstring newstring --all-tables-with-prefix --url=domain.go-vip.net --dry-run